 A mattress with the right firmness level will provide adequate support and alleviate pressure points throughout the sleeper’s body.
 Mattresses that feel too firm or not firm enough can create joint discomfort, back and shoulder pain, and exacerbate pressure points.

 How soft or firm a mattress feels will largely depend on how the comfort layer (or comfort system) is constructed, as well as its overall thickness.
 The comfort layer is defined as the body-cushioning system that forms the topmost part of the mattress, and its composition will determine how closely the mattress conforms to a sleeper’s body.
 Common comfort layer components include polyfoam, memory foam, latex, and/or steel microcoils, as well as the mattress cover.
 Some mattresses have a single-layer comfort system, while others may have as many as four or five individual layers in the comfort system.

 Other factors can be used to evaluate firmness in different mattress types.
 In innerspring mattresses, the gauge (or thickness) of steel coil and other metal components can affect overall firmness.
-In mattresses made entirely of foam or latex, firmness is linked to a measurement known as indentation load deflection (or ILD).
+In mattresses made entirely of foam and/or latex, firmness may be linked to a measurement known as indentation load deflection (or ILD).
 ILD refers to how much weight is needed to indent a sleep surface by 25%; mattresses with low ILD ratings are not as firm and require less weight for indentation, while mattresses with high ILD ratings are firmer and require more weight.

 At Tuck.com, we rate mattresses using the following 1-10 firmness scale: